 Trendelenburg gait can be treated efficiently irrespective of the etiology.
 Timely detection of altered gait, prompt diagnosis and effective treatment of the primary condition are essential for a good outcome.

 Chronic untreated abnormal Trendelenburg gait may lead to the development of secondary pathology at the knees or ankles over the years.
 It is also known to accelerate the process of wear and tear at the hip joint.
 The wear and tear usually occur at the portions of the hip which are typically not used during normal gait, more so in athletes.
 Untreated Trendelenburg gait can also lead to dynamic lower extremity valgus.
+The mechanism behind this is that the pelvis of the unaffected side will be elevated thereby having the trunk lean towards the affected side.
+The ground resultant force will, in turn, be directed to the lateral knee joint thereby producing a valgus knee on the affected side.
+This over time can lead to knee pain.

 Depending on the etiology the following consultations are essential:

-Ps need to be aware of the Trendelenburg gait and other abnormal gait patterns and should seek medical treatment promptly which can prevent irreversible damage to the hip joint.
+Patients need to be aware of the Trendelenburg gait and other abnormal gait patterns and should seek medical treatment promptly which can prevent irreversible damage to the hip joint.

 A patient-centric an interprofessional approach is essential while managing a patient with Trendelenburg gait.
 This team includes the primary care physician, orthopedic specialists, nursing, and may also include physical therapists and/or a chiropractor, all working in an interprofessional team approach.
 Patients need to follow up with the therapist and orthopedic nurse for many months because recovery is gradual.
 For benign causes, full recovery is possible but if there is permanent nerve damage, a persistent limp may develop.